-I am a Postdoctoral Research Fellow with the International Security Program and the Project on Managing the Atom at Harvard University's Belfer Center for Science and International Affairs.
+I am a Postdoctoral Research Fellow with the International Security Program at Harvard University's Belfer Center for Science and International Affairs.
 My research interests include international security issues in East Asia, international security alliances, nuclear nonproliferation, and international political economy.

 I am currently working on three exciting research projects on extended nuclear deterrence, asymmetric international security alliances, and nuclear nonproliferation.